I'm a doctoral student in Global Public Health - Health Systems and Policy: Improving Use of Medicines

-I obtained my bachelor’s degree in pharmacy and Pharmaceutical Chemistry from University of Pharmacy, Aleppo& Syria.
-After my gradation I took up jobs in different health sectors in Syria with seven years’ experience working as Professional medical representative in hospital, lecturer in University of Pharmacy, supervisor in the department of antibiotic production and quality control in pharmaceutical industries.
+I obtained my bachelor’s degree in Pharmacy and Pharmaceutical Chemistry from University of Pharmacy, Syria.
+After my gradation I took up jobs in different health sectors as a professional medical representative in hospital, lecturer in University of Pharmacy, and supervisor in the department of antibiotics production in pharmaceutical industry.
 I worked as a research assistant in Maternal and Child Health at Uppsala University and in Environmental Medicine/ Nutrition Epidemiology at Karolinska Institutet/ Sweden.
-I was involved in assignment with WHO on antibiotic residues in the environment of the South-East Asia.
+I was involved in WHO assignment on antibiotic residues in the environment of the South-East Asia Region of WHO, 2016.

 My research has two main focuses:

-Investigating the occurrence, pathways and drivers of antibiotic residues and resistance in various environmental compartments.
+Investigating the occurrence, pathways and drivers of antibiotic residues and resistance in various environmental compartments in India and China.

 Assessing potential human health risks of exposure to antibiotics via drinking water and vegetables in terms of toxicological effects, disrupting intestinal microbiome and resistance development.

-Master’s degree in Environmental and Public Health at the Cyprus International Institute for the Environment and Public Health in association with the Harvard School of Public Health.
+Master’s degree in Environmental and Public Health at Cyprus International Institute for the Environment and Public Health in association with the Harvard School of Public Health

-Master’s degree in Biomedicine at the University of Skövde, Sweden.
+Master’s degree in Biomedicine at University of Skövde, Sweden

-Bachelor’s degree in pharmacy and Pharmaceutical Chemistry from University of Pharmacy, Aleppo & Syria.
+Bachelor’s degree in pharmacy and Pharmaceutical Chemistry at University of Pharmacy, Aleppo, Syria

 Academic honours, awards and prizes